The Scottish Terrier: A Spirited Symbol of Scotland

 Introduction

-In the world of dog breeds, few are as iconic and instantly recognizable as the Scottish Terrier, often affectionately referred to as the "Scottie."
+In the world of dog breeds, few are as iconic and instantly recognisable as the Scottish Terrier, often affectionately referred to as the "Scottie."
 This small but spirited breed has captured the hearts of dog enthusiasts for generations.
 With its distinctive appearance, storied history, and unwavering loyalty, the Scottish Terrier continues to be a beloved companion for many.
 In this comprehensive long-form piece, we will delve into the world of Scottish Terriers, exploring their history, breed characteristics, and addressing the age-old question: "Are Scotties and Westies the same?"

 Breed History